mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/order-finding-and-factoring.md

 In other words, it is the sum from j = 0 -> j = 2^(m - 1) ket j x (f(j)) (including the normalization factor).

 Then, a partial measurement of the result register is performed.
-The result register collapses to some value k.
+The result register collapses to some value k which we can ignore.

 The original qubits will also collapse when this happens and yield some value x0 + alpha * r, which represents some x0 and some multiple of r in the periodic function.
 But we don't know what x0 is!